 Academic Proficiency Index: The long-term goals are based on annual academic achievement as measured by the Academic Proficiency Index.
-The annual academic achievement indicator will be comprised of two indexes computed using Rhode Island Comprehensive Assessment System (RICAS), Dynamic Learning Maps (DLM), PSAT, and SAT assessment results.
+The annual academic achievement indicator will be comprised of two indexes computed using Rhode Island Comprehensive Assessment System (RICAS), Dynamic Learning Maps (DLM), and SAT assessment results.
+The RICAS, DLM, and SAT are all new Rhode Island state assessments starting in 2017-18.
+Cut scores and partial points will be set based on analysis of the 2017-18 and 2018-19 data.
 English language arts and mathematics will be calculated as separate measures and points will be assigned based on student achievement level on the English language arts and mathematics state assessments.
 Both RICAS and DLM have four performance levels with level three indicating proficiency.
-Rhode Island will establish four performance levels for the PSAT and SAT with level three indicating proficiency.
-Student performance at level three and four on RICAS, PSAT, SAT, and DLM will be weighted one point.
+Rhode Island will establish four performance levels for the SAT with level three indicating proficiency.
+Student performance at level three and four on RICAS, SAT, and DLM will be weighted one point.
 Student performance at level two on those assessments will receive a partial point.
+Based on previous assessments, Rhode Island will weight the partial point for students at level two as one third of a point.
+RIDE may change the weighting following results from the new assessments.
 An Academic Proficiency Index will be calculated for all students and each subgroup within each school that meets the state's minimum n-size of 20 students.
-When calculating the Academic Proficiency Index, the denominator will be the greater of 95% of all students (or, when disaggregating data, 95% of all students in the subgroup) or the number of students participating in the assessments.
+A school's Academic Proficiency Index will be calculated by summing all student points and then dividing by the greater of 95% of all students (or, when disaggregating data, 95% of all students in the subgroup) or the number of students participating in the assessments.
 Two years of data will be combined for calculation of each school's Academic Proficiency Index.